yaksha13/CleaningDataProj/CodeBook.md

 Unit of measurement: No unit of measurement.
 Only Character Name of Variable
 Description: The type of feature observation which was measured.
-These are directly associated with the "featureValue" and are for multiple iterations of observations for each "subject" and each type of "activity"
+These are directly associated with the `featureValue` and are for multiple iterations of observations for each `subject` and each type of `activity`

-*The features present in this data set are derived from the mean(), std() and meanFreq() variables estimated from the signals described below:*
+*The features present in this data set are derived from the `mean()`, `std()` and `meanFreq()` variables estimated from the signals described below:*

 The features for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.